 Palaeolithic Age (Old Stone Age)

 The term ‘Palaeolithic’ is derived from the Greek word ‘palaeo’ which means old and ‘lithic’ meaning stone.
 Therefore, the term Palaeolithic age refers to the old stone age.
-The old stone age or palaeolithic culture of India developed in the Pleistocene period or the Ice Age, which is a geological period of the age when the earth was covered with ice and weather was so cold that human or plant life could not survive.
+The old stone age or palaeolithic culture of India developed in the Pleistocene period or the Ice Age, which is a geological period of the age when the earth was covered with ice and the weather was so cold that human or plant life could not survive.
 But in the tropical region, where ice melted, the earliest species of men could exist.

 Main characteristics of the Palaeolithic age –